Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 He'll put meat on the bones of issues, I think, as we go forward.

-Well, you know, look, the technique is uh if you can pull it off, the technique is great.
+Well, you know, look, the technique is if you can pull it off, the technique is great.

 If you can go out, I don't even think he's got a speechwriter.

-I mean he doesn't need a speechwriter.
+I mean, he doesn't need a speechwriter.

 He's informed.